The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Numerical Approximation by LKB-splines

+The approximation by LKB-splines can be thought as a dimension reduction problem in the following sense: Given $n$ sets of data which is in a high-dimensional space $\mathbb{R}^N$ with $N\gg n$, find if the given $n$ sets of data lie on a lower dimensional manifold, say dimensionality $k$ with $k\ll n$.
+For example, consider a real-life situation that one uses a camera to take a picture over a rectangular domain of interest.
+Each picture is an image of size $512\times 512\times 3$.
+For convenience, let us focus on pictures which are black-and-white images.
+We can recast the dimension reduction problem in the following format: We are given many images of $512\times 512$ and would like to see if they can be approximated by a lower dimensional subspace, e.g., the spanned by some LKB functions within a given tolerance $\epsilon$.
+Some literature related to this direction can be found in \cite{chen2022nonparametric, chui2018deep, Cloninger2021, Nakada2020, Schmidt2019, Shen2025}

+Consider the discrete least squares approximation (DLS) which was explained in a previous section.
+That is, we build up a DLS matrix based on LKB functions.

+As discussed before, the matrix $M$ is not of full column rank and we can find a pivotal data set $\mathbf{x}_i, i\in I$, where $I\subset [1, 2, \cdots, N]$ with $N=512^2$ and $\#(I)\leq 2n$.
+Let $\epsilon$ be the error estimated on the right-hand side of (\ref{estimate88}), we know that the picture functions are in a low-dimensional subspace if the triangulation size $|\triangle|$ is small enough vs the maximum norm of these picture functions, the Kolmogorov-Lipschitz constant $L$ is small enough vs $n$, and the energy of the picture functions is small vs $N=512^2/n$.
+It is easy to understand that the size $|\triangle|$ can be made small as long as we have a good computer with a large CPU.
+Also, we know that the energy of the function $f$ is related to the $L^2$ norm of the second-order derivatives of $f$.
+The only problem left is how to know the Kolmogorov-Lipschitz constant $L$.

+In the following, we design a numerical experiment to determine the Kolmogorov-Lipschitz constant $L$ for various functions.
+Mainly, we use Theorem~\ref{mjlai2019} to check the rate of convergence.
+Similarly, we can use Theorem~\ref{mjlai2022} to see the Kolmogorov modulus of smoothness.
+In this way, we can determine if these picture functions are in a low-dimensional subpace spanned by some LKB functions.
+First of all, we note that the current computational power that the authors possess enables them to do the numerical experiments for $d=2$ with $n=100, 200, \cdots, 10,000$ and for $d=3$ with $n=100, 200, \cdots, 1000$.

+For $d=2$, we use the following 10 testing functions across different families of continuous functions to report the computational accuracy.
+They are among 100 testing functions we have experimented so far.
+For convenience, we use $N=101^2$ instead of $512^2$.
+The rate of convergence will be shown.

+For $d=3$, we choose the following 10 testing functions across different families of continuous functions to check the computational accuracy.
+The computational results for $d=2$ and $d=3$ are reported in Tables \ref{2Dex1} (those columns associated with $101^2$) and \ref{3Dex2} (those columns associated with $41^3$) respectively.

-We now present some numerical results in Table~\ref{2Dex1} and~\ref{3Dex2} (those columns associated with $54,105,521$ and $178,331,643$) to demonstrate that the numerical approximation results based on pivotal data locations have the same order as the results based on data locations sampled on the uniform grid.
-We therefore conclude that the curse of dimensionality for 2D and 3D function approximation can be overcome if we use LKB-splines with pivotal data sets.
+Next, we present the numerical results in Table~\ref{2Dex1} and~\ref{3Dex2} to demonstrate that the numerical approximation results based on pivotal data locations (those columns associated with $99,187,879$ (in Table~\ref{2Dex1}) and $178,331,643$ (in Table~\ref{3Dex2}) have the same order as the results based on data locations sampled on the uniform grid with $101^2$ or $41^3$ locations.
+We therefore conclude that the curse of dimensionality for 2D and 3D function approximation is broken if we use LKB-splines with pivotal data locations.